DataFire/Integrations/integrations/generated/osf/README.md

       * contributors `string`: A link to the list of contributors on this registration.
       * files `string`: A link to the list of storage providers that have been enabled on this registration.
       * forks `string`: A link to the list of nodes that are forks of this registration.
-      * identifiers `string`: A link to the list of identifiers for this registration (i.e. ARK and DOI identifiers).
+      * identifiers `string`: A link to the list of identifiers for this registration (i.e. DOI identifiers).
+      * license `string`: A relationship to the license that has been applied to the registration.
       * linked_nodes `string`: A link to the list of nodes that are linked to this registration.
       * logs `string`: A link to the list of log actions pertaining to this registration.
       * node_links `string`: A link to the list of nodes that are linked to this registration.
 This field is deprecated as of verson 2.1; use the linked_nodes link instead.